iCaran/YT-Gist/README.md

 - Overall, due to the max token size limit of any AI Chatbot (especially in free plans), larger NLP summaries as prompts will exceed the limit and will fail
 ### Use this version when the video size is short and more accuracy is required

+# 🔔  IMPORTANT UPDATE
+### UPDATE - Bard API issues

+Google has been messing with their internal apis, and [breaking the bardapi](https://github.com/dsdanielpark/Bard-API/issues/80).
+Thanks to the constant effort of [dsdanielpark](https://github.com/dsdanielpark) the api is fixed and maintained consistently.

+If you're a new installer and have never run `setup.bat` or `./setup.sh` before this, do so and after wards in a cmd/terminal run the following command, and do this everytime the script breaks
+`pip install bardapi` or `pip install --upgrade bardapi`

+Old users are recommended to the same to keep this script functioning.

 ## 🚀 Quickstart

 1. Make sure you have [Python 3.8.10](https://www.python.org/downloads/release/python-3810/) only (required for proper execution of Gensim 3.8.3).